LouisCAD/Splitties/activities/README.md

 edit it (e.g. adding flags) before the activity is started with it.

 The `startActivity` extension function for `Context` is designed for implicit intents.
-It expects the `Intent` action as first parameter, and takes a lambda to edit the intent further, like `start`.
+It expects the `Intent` action as first parameter, and takes an optional lambda to edit the intent further, like `start`.

 ## Download